dumb0002/production-stack/perf-test/server-startup/README.md

 ### Steps

+#### 1. Compute the startup latency for a VLLM server deployed in a Kubernetes cluster:

-#### 1. Open a new terminal and cd into the `perf-test/server-startup` directory from your local copy of this repo repo, for example:
+   Open a new terminal and cd into the `perf-test/server-startup` directory from your local copy of this repo repo, for example:

    ```bash
    cd $HOME/production-stack/perf-test/server-startup